Print this topic

 Mīia moenga me mīia tarau ki ngā tamariki

-Bedwetting, sometimes called nocturnal enuresis (nok-turn-all en-yur-e-sis) is when a tamaiti (child) goes for a wee when they are asleep in bed.
-Bedwetting is normal in many tamariki (children) under the age of five, and very common in tamariki children and young people.
+Bedwetting is when a tamaiti (child) goes for a wee when they are asleep in bed.
+Bedwetting is normal in many tamariki (children) under the age of 5, and very common in tamariki.
 Some tamariki wet their pants during the daytime as well.

 Causes of bedwetting in children

-Bedwetting is a medical condition and isn’t anyone’s fault.
-It's not because your tamaiti child is lazy or naughty.
+Bedwetting is a medical condition and is not anyone’s fault.
+It is not because your tamaiti is lazy or naughty.

-The three main reasons why tamariki children wet the bed are:
+The 3 main reasons why tamariki wet the bed are:

 Helping your child with bedwetting